-The Messoyakha Project
+The Messoyakha project

 The first of the Messoyakha-group fields — the Zapadno- (Western-) Messoyakhskoye field — was discovered in 1983, and the second — the Vostochno-Messoyakhskoye — in the 1990s.
 These are the northernmost onshore fields currently under development in Russia.
 Complex underlying geology, however, together with the absence of any transport infrastructure, meant development at Messoyakha was delayed until the second decade of the 21st century.

-Proactive pre-commissioning and development of this asset began following the decision to build Zapolyarye-Purpe pipeline, connecting the northern fields of the Tyumen Oblast to the of Eastern Siberia—Pacific Ocean (ESPO) oil pipeline transportation system.
+Proactive pre-commissioning and development of this asset began following the decision to build the Zapolyarye-Purpe pipeline, connecting the northern fields of the Tyumen Oblast to the Eastern Siberia—Pacific Ocean (ESPO) oil pipeline transportation system.
 The license for exploration and development at Messoyakha is held by Messoyakhaneftegaz — a 50:50 joint enterprise between Gazprom Neft and Rosneft.
 Operational management of Messoyakhaneftegaz is the responsibility of Gazprom Neft.

 The high viscosity and lower reservoir temperature (about 8°С) of this oil notwithstanding, specialist oil production, processing and transportation technologies have not been necessary at Messoyakha — significantly improving the viability of the project.